 When will my child move to the next age group?

-Usually some time in mid-to-late spring we are able to begin moving the oldest children in the infant/young toddler rooms to the older toddler rooms, and the oldest toddlers to the preschool rooms, either singular- or mixed-age.
-Spaces begin to become available usually due to families moving and leaving the center.
+Usually spaces become available during the summer months, as some families will leave for the summer.
+We are then able to begin moving the oldest children in the infant/young toddler rooms to the older toddler rooms, and the oldest toddlers to the preschool rooms, either singular- or mixed-age.

 This means that as the school year goes by, there will be children over 2 years in the infant/young toddler rooms, over 3 years in the older toddler rooms, and over 4 in the Fireflies and Peanuts.